 Do you remember that new fellow in the team, that told you he’s programming in Java for the last four years, and it turned out a week later, that he lacks knowledge in language fundamentals?
 That’s so annoying!
-Now you need to sacrifice your precious time and focus to explain to him what he’s doing wrong… and nobody got time for that!<
+Now you need to sacrifice your precious time and focus to explain to him what he’s doing wrong… and nobody got time for that!

 Don’t be that needy, annoying guy.
 IT companies realized long ago, by trial and error how important it is to invite A-players and Unicorns to their wolfpack.
-Because of that, the scenario with Java newbie as a new senior is far more unlikely than it was before – now, we have even websites like codility.com, testdome.com, and many others that try to measure technical skills of the contestant.
+Because of that, the scenario with Java newbie as a new senior is far more unlikely than it was before – now, we have even websites like codility.com, testdome.com, and many others that try to measure the technical skills of the contestant.
 Even so-called soft skills are sort-of picked on the interview.
 Many times, people describe it as “would I go on a beer with that person?”.
 Is he likable?

 What about agile methodologies?
 It’s often just enough to ask if the candidate knows what agile means.
 Or what scrum means.
 For new players it will be enough – they need to re-forge and harden their knowledge in practice anyway.
 Problems arise when two specialists with vast experience are both sure their specialist in Scrum framework, but they argue in fundamentals – because they’ve applied scrum in different ways before (or maybe, they only thought that was scrum?).
 They may even hold the title of Scrum Master.

 Who’s right?
-We need other, independent and reliable source of reaffirmation.
+We need other, independent, and reliable source of reaffirmation.
 Creators of Scrum sound like a good choice?

 What can we do?

 In today’s world, there are many sources that offer certification in almost any skill possible to obtain.
 Have you heard about Sealand country, on the eastern shores of Britain?
-You can become official Knight of Sealand through Internet.
+You can become an official Knight of Sealand through Internet.
 Just 99.99 £!
 Are you still running around the city and catching Pokemons here and there?
-Pokemon Professor certificate may be good choice for you.
+Pokemon Professor certificate may be a good choice for you.

-Same goes for Scrum.
+The same goes for Scrum.

-The most popular source to receive scrum certificate is Scrum Alliance – founded by scrum co-creator, Ken Schwaber, Mike Cohn, and Esther Derby, the first organization that offered the scrum certification program in 2002.
+The most popular source to receive a scrum certificate is Scrum Alliance – founded by Scrum co-creator, Ken Schwaber, Mike Cohn, and Esther Derby, the first organization that offered the scrum certification program in 2002.
 To obtain their certifications, you need to attend their training (2 days long, 1200 – 1500 $).
 Certification is in the price of training.

 However, these are not a lifetime.
-They need to be renewed every two years, for additional fee (100 $).
+They need to be renewed every two years, for an additional fee (100 $).
 The actual exam is told to be fairly easy in comparison to other alternatives, but it’s the most costly of them all.